fzankl/docsify-plugin-flexible-alerts/README.md

 ## Changelog

-02/26/2019 - Fixed issue concerning content using Chinese as language.
+02/28/2019 - Fixed issue concerning languages using characters others than [a-z,A-Z,0-9] like Chinese or Russian.

 01/19/2019 - Fixed issue when using plugin along with themeable plugin.